Departmental Prizes for Undergraduate Medical Students

 The Moher Prize for Undergraduate General Practice

 The Moher Prize was launched in 2019.
-It is a University award which seeks to promote innovation in primary care by the next generation of doctors.
+It is a university award that seeks to promote innovation in primary care by the next generation of doctors.
 It is open to Year 5 students and encourages them to develop their knowledge and skills beyond the standard requirements.
-The emphasis is on creating work which is inspirational and original, ideally leading to an improvement in care for patients.
+The emphasis is on creating work that is inspirational and original, ideally leading to an improvement in care for patients.

 News